 Futaba Kutsuki is a tough, boy-hating girl who is rather unenthusiastic about the co-ed school idea; she is also the self-appointed protector of the girls.
 However, after being rescued and helped by Yuusuke Takazaki, she starts becoming interested in him.

 Hikaru Ichiban-Boshi, who is a friend of Yuusuke’s, is a guy who believes he’s a suave ladies’ man, and he is interested in Futaba.
-In reality, Hikaru is neither suave nor a ladies’ man, and he fails to impress Futaba every time he tries to win her over.
+But Hikaru is neither suave nor a ladies’ man, and he fails to impress Futaba every time he tries to win her over.

 Reika Morimura, another girl from the all-girls academy, is mysterious and seems to know about the connection between Yuusuke and Midori.
 She does everything she can to keep them apart.